areeba1052/areeba1052/README.md

 ---

 ## 🧩 What I Do
-- 🚀 Develop full-stack **MERN applications** with industry-standard architecture.
+- 🚀 Develop full-stack **MERN applications** with clean and scalable architecture.
-- 🤖 Work on **automation testing** for web and mobile apps to improve reliability.
+- 🤖 Perform **automation testing** for web and mobile apps using modern testing tools.
-- ☁️ Build cloud solutions using **AWS CDK**, IaC, and serverless concepts.
+- ☁️ Build cloud infrastructure using **AWS CDK** and serverless technologies.
-- 🐳 Deploy containerized apps using **Docker on AWS** environments.
+- 🐳 Containerize and deploy applications using **Docker on AWS**.
-- 📘 Write technical documentation, analyze requirements & ensure smooth project delivery.
+- 📘 Work on technical documentation, requirement analysis, and system planning.

 ---